allenhwkim/ngx-module-starter/README.md

 # starter package to build Angular5+ libraries

-Angular 5 library starter application to create Angular5+ package with multiple modules which makes to import modules from pakcages. e.g. `import {ButtonModule} form '@angular/material';`, `import {MyModule} from 'my-package';`
+Angular 5 library starter application to create Angular5+ package with multiple modules which makes to import modules from pakcages. e.g. `import {MyModuleOne, MyModuleTwo} from 'my-package';`

 It has two main directories;
 1. `app` - to test all of your modules